topfreegames/libpitaya-cluster/README.md

 <!-- The binaries will be placed in the `_builds` folder, where each subdirectory will correspond to a different make target. -->

 <!-- **Note**: We currently do not support windows.
 However, it should however not be hard to add support for it.
 Feel free to make a PR! -->

+## Releasing a new version in OpenUPM
+- Wait for the Github Actions Pipeline to run, to generate the platform specific "libpitaya_cpp" binaries.
+- Put the linux, windows, and macos (unity/fat) in the folder pitaya-sharp/NPitaya/Runtime/Plugins
+- Change the version in the file pitaya-sharp/NPitaya/package.json
+- Create a new tag in the format "vX.Y.Z" and push it to the repository

+New lib version will be available in [OpenUPM](https://openupm.com/packages/com.wildlifestudios.npitaya/) in a few minutes.
+Read documentation [here](https://openupm.com/docs/#how-it-works) for more information.